 You can scale this recipe up and make a few servings at a time, then store them in the fridge for a few days for an easy breakfast or snack on the go.

 Kefir is the star of this recipe and it’s what gives this smoothie its tangy flavor and creamy texture.
 Kefir is a drink made from fermented milk.
 It’s similar to yoghurt, and is a good source of probiotics.

 If you require a dairy-free version of this drink, you can certainly substitute coconut kefir.
 If you’re not able to find coconut kefir you can use a combination of plant-based milk and coconut yoghurt.
 That should give you a similar flavor and consistency.

 You can substitute other varieties of dates if you prefer, but keep in mind that if the dates you choose are particularly small, you may have to add a few extra dates in order to achieve the same level of sweetness.

 If you don’t have any dates at all but still want to make this smoothie, you can substitute some raw honey or maple syrup to taste.
 Alternatively you could leave out the sweetener altogether and add 1/2 cup of banana, mango, or any other sweet fruit you like.

 This smoothie gets its intense chocolate flavor from cocoa powder.
 If you’re a chocolate mint lover, you could add 1/4 cup of fresh mint leaves to whip up a delicious mint chocolate smoothie.

 This chocolate kefir smoothie also tastes great with the addition of some berries such as raspberries or strawberries, so go ahead and add 1/4 cup of your favorite berry if you like.
 Or toss in a handful of some mild greens such as baby spinach to up the nutrition factor even more.

-For another refreshing drink recipe, try this homemade refined sugar-free ginger ale.
-It’s also sweetened with dates and turned out so delicious.
+- For another refreshing drink recipe, try this homemade refined sugar-free ginger ale.
+It’s also sweetened with dates.

 Chocolate Kefir Smoothie